CentralLabFacilities/CentralLabFacilities.github.io/joint-simon-effect.md

 cd jenkins
 </pre>

-Once extraction is completed, you need to configure a new user for Jenkins (can be skipped when upgrading from a previous release).
+Once the extraction is done, you need to configure a new user for Jenkins.
 Please **remember** the user and password, you will need it later!

 <pre>
 ./create_user.sh
 </pre>

-Provide the required instructions in the terminal.
-Afterwards, Jenkins can be started.
+Follow the required instructions in the terminal.
+Afterwards, Jenkins can be started as follows.

 <pre>
 ./start_jenkins